Morlockia atlantida: Discovery

 During a cave diving expedition to explore the Túnel de la Atlántida, the world's longest known submarine lava tube on Lanzarote in the Canary Islands, an international team of scientists and cave divers discovered the previously unknown species of remipede crustacean, along with two new species of annelid worms of the class Polychaeta.
-The new species was originally place in genus Speleonectes and family Speleonectidae, but was later transferred to genus Morlockia in family Morlockiidae.
+The new species was originally placed in genus Speleonectes and family Speleonectidae, but was later transferred to genus Morlockia in family Morlockiidae.
 The species was named after the tunnel it was found in.
-It is morphologically very similar to Speleonectes ondinae, a remipede that has been known from the same lava tube since 1985, but DNA comparison studies proved that it is a second species.
+It is morphologically very similar to Morlockia ondinae, a remipede that has been known from the same lava tube since 1985, but DNA comparison studies proved that it is a second species.
 The divergence of the two species may have occurred after the formation of the 6 km lava tube during an eruption of the Monte Corona volcano some 20,000 years ago.